-Now popcorn shrimp is a whole different level of shrimp goodness —peeled, tail-off shrimp coated with crispy bread crumbs and you just pop the shrimp in the mouth, eating it practically like a snack.
+Now, popcorn shrimp is a whole different level of shrimp goodness — it features peeled, tail-off shrimp coated with crispy bread crumbs.
+You just pop the shrimp in the mouth, eating it practically like a snack.

 It works any time of the day, and any day of the week.
-Popcorn shrimp never fails to satisfy me.
+It never fails to satisfy me.

 Now what makes popcorn shrimp a few notches better?
 You bake them and there is no deep-frying, no oil, and healthier.

 Ingredients for Popcorn Shrimp

 - The shrimp is coated with an egg mixture, then rolled generously with pre-baked panko.
 This extra step makes the shrimp a whole lot more delicious—extremely crunchy, crispy, airy and light.

 - There is no need to double coat it so you actually get to eat the shrimp, and not the thick bread crumbs as found in store-bought popcorn shrimp or the restaurant’s version.

 - For the dipping sauce, plain old ketchup is good enough.

 Frequently Asked Questions

 The act of taking off the shell and tails of shrimp made eating them by the handful much too easy.
 Thus, the name popcorn shrimp.